Ultimate Escalante Photo Tour

 - Food / Water: We do not provide food on our outings.
 All participants should bring their own lunch, snacks, and or dinner.
 Please bring water for the hikes.

 - Restroom Facilities: There are limited restroom facilities in this area.
 If you need to use the restroom during the outing, we will have toilet paper and hand sanitizer available.
-You can dig a hole behind a bush to do your business.

 - What to Wear: You should check the weather forecast prior to coming on the trip (search for Escalante, UT on Weather.com).
 If it’s going to be hot, wear light-colored clothing and a hat since the hikes may be in the sun.
 Bring shoes that are either waterproof or ones that you don’t mind getting wet.
 We don’t recommend sandals since they fill up with grit and rocks.
 Closed-toed shoes with hiking socks are best.
 If the weather is cold, wear long pants and bring a jacket.
 Hat and gloves may be necessary during the coldest months.
 Don’t forget sunglasses and sunscreen.